Stanisław Dziwisz

-Stanisław Jan Dziwisz (/pl/; born 27 April 1939) is a Polish Catholic prelate who served as Archbishop of Kraków from 2005 to 2016.
+Stanisław Jan Dziwisz (/pl/; born 27 April 1939) is a Polish Catholic prelate who served as Metropolitan Archbishop of Kraków from 2005 to 2016.
 He was created a cardinal in 2006.
 He was a long-time and influential aide to Pope John Paul II, a friend of Pope Benedict XVI, and an ardent supporter of John Paul II's beatification.